iures/lego/docs/guides/BUILD.md

 ###<a name="bower"></a> Using the Library with Bower

-For developers not interested in building the Angular Material library, use **bower** to install and use the Angular Material distribution files.
+For developers not interested in building the Crowdtap CT library, use **bower** to install and use the Crowdtap CT distribution files.

 Change to your project's root directory.